wazuh/wazuh-documentation/source/ossec_elk_kibana.rst

 Next steps
 ----------

-Now you have finished your ELK cluster installation and we recommend you to go to your OSSEC Wazuh manager and install OSSEC RESTful API and OSSEC rule set modules:
+Now you have finished your ELK cluster installation and we recommend you to go to your OSSEC Wazuh manager and install OSSEC Wazuh RESTful API and OSSEC Wazuh Ruleset modules:

-* :ref:`OSSEC RESTful API <ossec_wazuh_api>`
+* :ref:`OSSEC Wazuh RESTful API <ossec_api>`
-* :ref:`OSSEC rule set <ossec_rule_set>`
+* :ref:`OSSEC Wazuh Ruleset <ossec_ruleset>`